 Sedation check:

 - Medicare: if the same physician/QHP provides moderate sedation, report G0500 (first 15 min) + 99153 (each additional 15).
 Document intra-service time and an independent trained observer.
+CY 2026 conversion factor $33.57 applies

-- Commercial: typically 99152/99153 when moderate sedation is by the same physician/QHP.
+- Commercial: Typically 99152/99153 when moderate sedation is by the same physician/QHP.
+Verify payer-specific policies before billing.

-Casefile #2 — Planned diagnostic, then you took a bite
+Casefile #2 – Planned Diagnostic, Then You Took a Bite

 Scenario: Dysphagia evaluation.
 Mucosal abnormality → biopsy taken.